Emergent Spin Supersolids in Frustrated Quantum Materials: Spin supersolids in spin-1 triangular antiferromagnets

-Higher-spin systems can host a variety of exotic magnetic orders, as exemplified by the recently synthesized triangular-lattice compound $\text{Na}_{2}\text{BaNi}(\text{PO}_{4})_{2}$, in which the $\text{Ni}^{2+}$ ions carry effective spin-1 moments~\cite{li2021quantum}.
-In this material, a sizable single-ion anisotropy arising from local structural distortions favors a quadrupolar order in the ground state.
-Such quadrupolar order is commonly referred to as a spin nematic phase, characterized by the spontaneous breaking of spin rotational symmetry in the absence of conventional dipolar magnetic order~\cite{sheng2025possible}.
-This quantum state has no classical analog and can be understood as a Bose-Einstein condensation of bound magnon pairs~\cite{sheng2025bose,huang2025universal}.
+Higher-spin systems can host a variety of exotic magnetic orders, as exemplified by the recently synthesized triangular-lattice compound $\text{Na}_{2}\text{BaNi}(\text{PO}_{4})_{2}$, in which the $\text{Ni}^{2+}$ ions carry effective spin-1 moments~\cite{li2021quantum}, as illustrated in Figure~\ref{Fig_4_spin_1}a.
+In this material, a sizable single-ion anisotropy arising from local structural distortions favors a quadrupolar order.
+Such a quadrupolar order is commonly referred to as a spin nematic state, which is characterized by the spontaneous breaking of spin rotational symmetry in the absence of conventional dipolar magnetic order~\cite{sheng2025bose}.
+This quantum state has no classical analog and can be understood as a Bose-Einstein condensation of bound magnon pairs~\cite{sheng2025bose,sheng2025possible,huang2025universal}.